 You can ask about their record of verdicts and settlements.
-We provide information on ours here, along with a detailed explanation of how these numbers are calculated.
+We provide information on ours along with a detailed explanation of how these numbers are calculated.

 You may want to ask about their participation in important legal groups (such as the Birth Trauma Litigation Group), awards, peer-reviewed publications, etc.

 - What do former clients think of this attorney?
-See our testimonials here.

 This means that you would pay nothing unless they win or settle your case.
 The best attorneys will have this policy — it is a sign of their confidence in their legal abilities (and of course minimizes the financial risk to clients).

 These considerations are important when choosing an attorney that’s right for you and your child.
 Our step-by-step guide offers more detailed information on choosing a good cerebral palsy and birth injury attorney.

-It is important for parents to be aware of the statute of limitations, or SOL.
-This is a limit on the amount of time you have to pursue a case, determined by state or federal law.
-If you are unsure when your SOL expires, feel free to contact us and we can help you figure it out.
+It is important for parents to contact an attorney as soon as possible.
+The statute of limitations, or SOL places limit on the amount of time you have to pursue a case, determined by Michigan state law.

 What should I expect in the legal process?